 I’ll admit I was shocked when I heard my son use the word “real” to talk about a biological relative.
 MY son.
-My beautiful seven year-old boy who had only ever heard adoption sensitive language in our home since he arrived here at 10 months-old.
+My beautiful 7-year-old boy who had only ever heard adoption sensitive language in our home since he arrived here at 10-months-old.
 I read him the right books, answered all his questions, taught him the appropriate words to use for all members of the adoption triad (adoptee, adoptive parents, biological parents), and I was a passionate educator on adoption issues for everyone in his life.
 Where did this “real” word come from?

 There was a time when I believed your REAL mom was the woman who raised you.
 We’ve all heard, “Anyone can make a baby.
 It takes a real man to raise one.”
 Except that anyone can’t make a baby.
 For many years, we couldn’t.
 Our ability to become parents was dependent on someone else’s ability to make a baby and their choice to entrust us with that child’s care.
 So which one of us was the real parent?

 So I’ve fought to be seen as real.
-I have corrected that language and reminded people that we prefer to say “biological parents” or ” birthparents” or “first parents”, but I am the real mom.
+I have corrected that language and reminded people that we prefer to say “biological parents” or ” birth parents” or “first parents,” but I am the real mom.
 But the longer I am a real mom and the more secure I am in my children’s love for me, the less I feel the need to defend my realness.
-Of course it’s rude when people imply that the birthparents are the “real” parents, but in the intimate moments of conversation with my kids about their birth families, I have found myself explaining what I now believe is the truth—there is no one “real” mom.
+Of course, it’s rude when people imply the birth parents are the “real” parents, but in the intimate moments of conversation with my kids about their birth families, I have found myself explaining what I now believe is the truth—there is no one “real” mom.

 I tell my children that we are both “real” just like their feelings about their birth moms are real and safe to talk about.
 I also tell them that since we are both their real moms there are better words to use to help someone know who they are referring to.
 The truth is, when the context is clear, it doesn’t bother me when the kids just use the word “mom” to ask about the woman who gave them life.